DhirajBhakta/reflections/FLEETING_NOTES/DDIA/general.md

 	- A and B were concurrent
 	- _If A happened before B, there might be a chance that B might depend on A. There IS a causal dependency between them._
 - in **Consistent Snaphots** in **Snapshot Isolation**, "Consistent" means _consistent with causality_.
-- **SSI Serializable Snapshot Isolation** avoid write skews.
+- **SSI Serializable Snapshot Isolation** prevent write skews.
 Write skews break causal dependencies.
 	- Alice an Bob decide to go off call at the same time, but before that, each one of them checks if atleast _somebody_ else is on call.
 Going off call is causally dependant on observation of who is currently on call.

 #### Total Ordering vs Causal Ordering